 From George Griffenhagen: In response to Jane K. Fohn's letter on page 18 of the Second Quarter 2004 PC, let me provide more information on the difficulties that the American Topical Association is having in the preparation of a Membership Directory.
 More and more members, and even some authors of articles in Topical Time, are demanding that we not list their mailing addresses.
-As early as 2001, ATA claims director Frederick Campbell asked the ATA Board of Directory, citing the similar actions taken by many other philatelic organizations, including the Writers Unit #30.
+As early as 2001, ATA claims director Frederick Campbell asked the ATA Board of Directors to discontinue the publication of a Membership Directory, citing the similar actions taken by many other philatelic organizations, including the Writers Unit #30.